Disappearance of Jean Virginia Sampare: Runaway

-There is no public record of Sampare ever running away before her disappearance.
-In fact, her sister Winnie stated publicly that Sampare did not partake in high-risk activities.
-Although she may have been under stress, it was not in her nature to break contact with her relations so abruptly and for such a prolonged period of time, and Sampare always told someone her plans.
+Sampare did not have a history of running away.
+Her family said it would be unlike her to break contact with her relations so abruptly and for such a prolonged period of time.
 In addition to this, though it was a cold night, Sampare left her jacket at home, which indicated that she was not planning on being outside for long.